deivisonisidoro/clean_architeture_project/README.md

 Remember to adapt the above commands according to your project's structure.

 Take advantage of Poetry, Flake8, and Black to ensure better organization, style, and code quality in this project.

+### Documentation with MkDocs

+The project utilizes MkDocs to generate documentation from Markdown files.
+MkDocs simplifies the process of creating and maintaining documentation in a clean and intuitive manner.

+To configure and use MkDocs, follow the steps below:

+1. Navigate to the project's docs directory in the terminal or command:
+   `mkdocs serve`

+   This will start a local development server, and you can access the documentation by visiting `http://localhost:8000` in your web browser.

+2. To build the static HTML files for deployment, run the following command:
+   `mkdocs build`

+   This will generate the HTML files in the `site` directory.

+3. Deploy the generated HTML files from the `site` directory to your desired hosting platform or server.

+Take advantage of Poetry, Flake8, Black, and MkDocs to ensure better organization, style, code quality, and documentation in this project.

 ### Running Django Server and Database Migrations